radio-astro-tools/pvextractor/docs/plotting.rst

 The `path` will be shown either as a set of lines if the path's width is zero or as a set of rectangles if the path has a finite width.

-The spacing should probably be set to the same spacing used for the PV extraction, but there are cases where coarser or finer display is warranted.
+`spacing` should probably be set to the same spacing used for the PV extraction, but there are cases where coarser or finer display is warranted.